wuzhengy/TAU/README.md

 ## Design Concepts
 - Version 1 operation parameters: 5 minutes a block for single community.
 These numbers can be upgraded when network infrastructure upgrading.
 - One block has one transaction for both DHT easy lookup and account state update.
 Lookup block is the same as transaction.
 This keeps DHT key value table simple.
+- DHT put frequency: sampling the date life time on dht, each miner writing into dht one history block when publish a new block.
 - Community ChainID := `community name`#`optional block time interval in seconds`#`hash(GenesisMInerPubkey + timestamp)`
   - Community chain will choose its own name.
   - Coin volumen is 10 million